wwcs2023/wwcs2023.github.io/application.md

 <!--**
 # Registration

-The workshop registration fee is CHF .- (~€) and it includes:
+The workshop registration fee is 200 (~€) and it includes:

 - Accommodation from Monday to Friday (4 nights)